medyxa/cordova-plugin-firestore/README.md

 # Cordova Firestore Plugin
 A Google Firebase Firestore plugin to enable realtime synchronisation between app and cloud and automatically handle limited connectivity.

+This plugin aims at being a drop-in replacement for the firebase-js-sdk to make supporting the web platform easier, and to ease the transition for cordova applications built with the javascript SDK.

 # What is Firestore?
 From the Google documentation (https://firebase.google.com/docs/firestore/):